UN Security Council rejects resolution to extend Iran sanctions relief

 - list 3 of 3Iran executes man it says spied for Israel, activists say false confession

-Four countries voted to stop the sanctions from being reintroduced, while nine voted against sanctions relief.
+Russia, China, Pakistan and Algeria voted to stop the sanctions from being reintroduced, while nine UNSC members voted against sanctions relief.
 Two countries abstained.

 The vote follows a 30-day process launched in late August by Britain, France and Germany – known as the E3 – to reinstate sanctions unless Tehran meets their demands.

-Iran says Europeans ‘misusing JCOPA mechanism’
+Iran says Europeans ‘misusing JCPOA mechanism’

 Iranian officials have accused the European trio of abusing the dispute mechanism contained in the 2015 Treaty on the Non-Proliferation of Nuclear Weapons (NPT), which allows for the application of sanctions under a “snapback mechanism”.